router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/guides/crosschain-staking.md

 /**
  * senderAddress: The address of the sender of the transaction.
  * receiverAddress: The receiver here should be the contract address that should receive the funds along with the instructions.
  * contractMessage: Message to be passed to the destination chain contract.
- * contractAddress: Address of the contract on destination chain.
  * refundAddress: The address which will receive funds in case no forwarder picks up the transaction and the user needs to withdraw the funds after some interval of time.
 Do fill this address very carefully otherwise you may lose your funds.
  */
 const getTransaction = async (quoteData) => {
   const endpoint = 'v2/sequencer-transaction';